Academic Policies

 Changing a Grade

-Once the grades for a course have been reported to the Registrar’s Office, the only grade that can be changed is the grade of I. The instructor will initiate the web grading process which will require the approval of both the departmental chair and the Associate Dean for Student Affairs.
+Once the grades for a course have been reported to the Registrar’s Office, the only grade that can be changed is the grade of I. The instructor will initiate a change of grade which will require the approval of both the departmental chair and the Associate Dean for Student Affairs.
 Approved changes of grade are sent to the University Registrar’s Office where the transcript is changed accordingly.
 Permanent grades may not be changed.
 Additional work completed after a final grade has been entered does not constitute a valid reason for a grade change.
 Completion of work can result in a change of grade only when the grade initially given was “Incomplete.”
 Grade changes for courses taken in other divisions of the University must be approved by the appropriate officers of the division involved.
 The policies and procedures of those divisions can be found in the appropriate bulletin or by contacting that division’s academic affairs office.
 Transcripts are never changed for any reason after the student has graduated.

 Grade Appeals